-ACT I. SCENE I.
+ACT I.

-An open Place.
+SCENE, an open Place.

 Thunder and Lightning.
 Enter three Witches.
 1 Witch.
 When shall we three meet again?
 In thunder, lightning, or in rain?
 2 Witch.
-When the hurly-burly's done, When the Battle's lost and won.
+When the hurly-burly's done, When the Battel's lost and won.
 3 Witch.
 That will be ere Set of Sun.

-- 1 Witch.
+1 Witch.
 Where the place?

-- 2 Witch.
+2 Witch.
 Upon the heath.

-- 3 Witch.
+3 Witch.
 There I go to meet Macbeth.

-- 1 Witch.
-I come, I come, Grimalkin. ---- - 2 Witch.
+1 Witch.
+I come, I come, Grimalkin. ----2 Witch.
 Padocke calls ---- anon!
 All.
-Fair is foul, and foul is fair.

-Hover through the fog and filthy air.

-[They rise from the stage and fly away.
+Fair is foul, and foul is fair, Hover through the fog and filthy air.
+[They rise from the stage, and fly away.

-Changes to the Palace at Foris.
+SCENE changes to the Palace at Foris.

-Enter King, Malcolm, Donalbain, Lenox, with attendants, meeting a bleeding Captain.
+Enter King, Malcolme, Donalbain, Lenox, with attendants, meeting a bleeding Captain.

 King.
-What bloody man is that? he can report, As seemeth by his plight, of the revolt

-The newest state.
+What bloody man is that? he can report, As seemeth by his plight, of the revolt The newest state.

 Mal.
 This is the Serjeant, Who like a good and hardy soldier fought 'Gainst my captivity.
-Hail, brave friend!
+Hail, hail, brave friend!
 Say to the King the knowledge of the broil, As thou didst leave it.

 Cap.
-Doubtful long it stood, As two spent swimmers that do cling together, And choak their Art.
-The merciless Macdonal, Worthy to be a Rebel; for to That The multiplying villanies of nature Do swarm upon him, from the western isles Of Kernes and Gallow-glasses was supply'd; And fortune on his damned quarrel smiling, Shew'd like a rebel's whore.
-But all too weak; For brave Macbeth, well he deserves that name, Disdaining fortune, with his brandisht steel, Which smoak'd with bloody execution, Like Valour's Minion carved out his passage, 'Till he fac'd the slave; Who ne'er shook hands nor bid farewel to him, 'Till he unseam'd him from the nave to th' chops, And fix'd his head upon our battlements.
+Doubtful long it stood: As two spent swimmers that do cling together, And choak their Art: the merciless Macdonel (Worthy to be a Rebel; for to That The multiplying villanies of nature Do swarm upon him) from the western isles Of Kernes and Gallow-glasses was supply'd; And fortune, on his damned quarry smiling, Shew'd like a rebel's whore.
+But all too weak: For brave Macbeth (well he deserves that name) Disdaining fortune, with his brandisht steel Which smoak'd with bloody execution, Like Valour's Minion carved out his passage, 'Till he had fac'd the slave; Who ne'er shook hands nor bid farewel to him, 'Till he unseam'd him from the nave to th' chops, And fix'd his head upon our battlements.
 King.
 Oh, valiant Cousin! worthy Gentleman!
 Cap.
-As whence the sun 'gins his reflection, Shipwrecking storms and direful thunders break; So from that Spring, whence Comfort seem'd to come,
+As whence the sun 'gins his reflection, Shipwracking storms and direful thunders break;

-Discomforts well'd.
-Mark, King of Scotland, mark; No sooner justice had, with valour arm'd, Compell'd these skipping Kermes to trust their heels; But the Norweyan lord, surveying 'vantage, With furbisht arms and new supplies of men Began a fresh assault.
+So from that Spring, whence Comfort seem'd to come, Discomfort swell'd.
+Mark, King of Scotland, mark; No sooner Justice had, with valour arm'd, Compell'd these skipping Kernes to trust their heels; But the Norweyan lord, surveying vantage, With furbisht arms and new supplies of men Began a fresh assault.
 King.
-Dismay'd not this

-Our Captains, Macbeth and Banquo?
+Dismay'd not this Our Captains, Macbeth and Banquo?

 Cap.
-Yes,

-As sparrows, eagles; or the hare, the lion.

-If I say sooth, I must report, they were

-As cannons overcharg'd with double cracks,

-So they redoubled strokes upon the foe.

-Except they meant to bathe in reeking wounds,

-Or memorize another Golgotha,

-I cannot tell ---

-But I am faint, my gashes cry for help. ---

-King.
-So well thy words become thee, as thy

-wounds;

-They smack of honour both.
+Yes, As sparrows, eagles; or the hare, the lion.
+If I say sooth, I must report, they were As cannons overcharg'd; with double cracks, So they redoubled stroaks upon the foe: Except they meant to bathe in reeking wounds, Or memorize another Golgotha, I cannot tell ----But I am faint, my gashes cry for help. ----King.
+So well thy words become thee, as thy wounds: They smack of honour both.
 Go, get him surgeons.
 Enter Rosse and Angus.
 But who comes here?
 Mal.
 The worthy Thane of Rosse.
 Len.
 What haste looks through his eyes?
 So should he look, that seems to speak things strange.
+Rosse.
+God save the King!
+King.
+Whence cam'st thou, worthy Thane?
+Rosse.
+From Fife, great King, Where the Norweyan Banners flout the sky, And fan our people cold.
+Norway, himself with numbers terrible,